pstolarz/OneWireNg/README.md

 * Parasite powered slaves are less stable (more error prone) than regularly powered devices.
 If possible, try to avoid parasitically powered setups.

-* For legacy AVR (non mega-AVR) platforms the library need to be configured with `CONFIG_BUS_BLINK_PROTECTION` to make the parasitic mode working.
+* For legacy AVR (non mega-AVR) and ESP8266 platforms (especially working in the parasitic mode) there are observed problems unless the parameter `CONFIG_BUS_BLINK_PROTECTION` is configured.

 <a name="arch"></a>
 ## Architecture details